Pierre Bastien & Lukas Simonis, Mots d'Heures :

 music based on the building of musical machines made of Mecano.

-A machinery music, delicate and full of tenderness, with emotions
+on stage.
+A machinery music, delicate and full of tenderness,

-sincerity.
-After some interesting collaborations with the DJ music
+some interesting collaborations with the DJ music of Aphew

-of Aphew Twin, Pierre Bastien comes back with this new "oulipien"
+Twin, Pierre Bastien comes back with this new "oulipien" project,

-project, accompanied by Lukas Simonis (AA-Kismet, Dull Schiksall)
+accompanied by Lukas Simonis (AA-Kismet, Dull Schiksall) who

-who affords a "rock & schnops" touch.
-A new novelty, which is
+affords a "rock & schnops" touch.
+A new novelty, which

 1 Cock Lock